sraaphorst/Daily-Coding-Problem/dcp_jvm/src/main/kotlin/dcp/day144/README.md

 Follow-up: If you can preprocess the array, can you do this in constant time?

-NOTE: I misread this question and thought it was necessary to find the smallest larger number than the one at index `i`.
+NOTE: I misread this question and thought it was necessary to find the smallest larger number than the one at index `i`.bv